stuvie/sample-app/README.md

 ### build and test

-To build the application and run the unit tests, execute:
+To build the application and run the unit & integration tests, execute:
 ```
-./mvnw clean install spring-boot:run
+./mvnw clean install
 ```
-After importing the project in your IDE, you should run the integration tests by opening the ``src/integrationtest/java/com/fywss/spring/userservice/domain/user/UserControllerIntegrationTest.java`` file.
+After importing the project in your IDE, you can run the integration tests by opening the ``src/integrationtest/java/com/fywss/spring/userservice/domain/user/UserControllerIntegrationTest.java`` file.

 ### run